 Servings: 6 to 8

 Prosciutto makes a fantastic wrap, holding the bread stuffing in place and crisping up during roasting.
 If it’s a bit on the fatty side, the fat will melt away, revealing the stuffing underneath.
 A little cayenne in both the stuffing and the glaze balances the dish’s inherent sweetness.
+Learn more about the technique and see a stop-action video on the wrapping process here.

 Love to Cook?
 Sign up for eletters today and get the latest from Fine Cooking plus special offers.